Sara Bannerman

-Sara Bannerman is an Associate Professor at McMaster University's Department of Communication Studies and Multimedia.
-Bannerman is the Canada Research Chair in Communication Policy and Governance (Tier 2); she was first appointed in 2017, and renewed for a 2021 appointment.
+Sara Bannerman is a Full Professor and Canada Research Chair at McMaster University's Department of Communication Studies and Media Arts.
+Bannerman is the Canada Research Chair (CRC) in Communication Policy and Governance (Tier 2); she was first appointed as a CRC in 2017, and renewed for a 2021 appointment.

 Research

 Bannerman's research examines the power relationships between digital platforms and the state, especially privacy and platform regulation.
 In 2022, Bannerman received an Insight Grant from the Social Sciences and Humanities Research Council (SSHRC) for a project titled "Digital governance in Canada: Politics, players, and struggles for influence".
-Bannerman is a governing board member of the International Society for the Theory and History of Intellectual Property.
+Bannerman was a governing board member of the International Society for the Theory and History of Intellectual Property.

-She holds a Bachelor of Music from Queen’s University, and an Master of Arts (2004) and a PhD (2009) in communication studies from Carleton University.
-Bannerman's dissertation was titled "Canada and the Berne Convention, 1886-1971".
+She holds a Bachelor of Music from Queen’s University, and a Master of Arts (2004) and a PhD (2009) in communication studies from Carleton University.

 Bannerman has published over 40 papers, which have been cited over 450 times.